smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Create SLD for each map so styles can be used in GIS tools;
 * Handle null data/R error values (-1);
 * Add maps to report;
+* Add geolevel 2 to complete boundaries for the extent of the map;
+* Zip file errors produce .err file for getExtractStatus() [zip file status] to detect;

 TODO:

-* Add next higher geolevel to complete boundaries for the extent of the map;
 * Setup map scaling and pixel size correctly - use aspect ratio to decide % left expansion;
 * Report timeouts in front end export, add <export>.err file so failed exports can be detected;
 * Add parameter to "disable" vector grid;